sshtools/nih/README.md

 For example, say you are working on 64-bit Linux and had a native shared library compiled from `tray.c`.
 Your native `Makefile` produces a `libtray.so`.

-You would place `libtray.so` into `src/main/resource/META-INF/shared-libraries/linux/x86-64`, and then use `Native.load("tray", Area.ofAuto())` to obtain the library handle.
+You would place `libtray.so` into `src/main/resource/META-INF/shared-libraries/linux/x86-64`, and then use `Native.load("tray", Arena.ofAuto())` to obtain the library handle.

 If you then want to add Windows support, you would  then place your `tray.dll` into `src/main/resource/META-INF/shared-libraries/windows/x86-64`.

+## Origin

+The 2 classes in this library originated from JNA, but were adapted to be useful with Java's own FFMAPI.
+This code, and our minor additions to it are licensed under LGPL 2.1 or later and Apache License 2.0. (starting with JNA version 4.0.0).